Updated: Sep 11, 2022

 So how can this all be fixed.
-Pondering over the recommendations made by the committee, to me an ideal change would bring SIL improvements that not only support participant needs and it must as it is what NDIS is all about; but a good futureproof system will also give some consideration to support new and existing service providers to navigate the SIL market.
+Pondering over the recommendations made by the committee, to me an ideal change would bring SIL improvements that not only support participant needs and it must as it is what NDIS is all about; but a good futureproof system will also give some consideration to support new and existing service providers to adapt to the SIL market and manage vacancy well.

 I am hopeful that some recommendation made by committee such as having a register of vacancy and setting up a specialist team under NDIA for vacancy management, may provide some assistance to providers in the management of SIL vacancy and an answer towards some of the financial difficulties faced by provider.

 HOW – Highlights of recommendations/suggestions